01walid/usthb/README.md

 # Sample git project
 ====================

-this is just a sample git repository.
+This is just a sample git repository.
+You can send Pull Requests or Isssues throw Github's interface.